Our Medical Committee

 At the heart of our funding excellence is our Medical Committee; a panel of internationally recognised independent clinicians and scientists who rigorously evaluate all research applications and volunteer their time to achieve this.

 Professor Larry Chamley is Head of the Department of Obstetrics and Gynaecology, at the University of Auckland where he heads a research group studying the biology and immunology of reproduction.
-He is also the Director of the Hub for Extracellular Vesicles (HEVI) at The University of Auckland and is a member of the Council of the International Society for Immunology of Reproduction.
-He is the Editor of Trophoblast Research, an Associate Editor of Reproduction and Chair of the Publications Committee of the American Society for Reproductive Immunology.
-Larry has been Co-Deputy Chair of our Medical Committee since 2021 and was appointed to our Board in December 2022.
+He was the Director of the Hub for Extracellular Vesicles (HEVI) at The University of Auckland.
+He is the Editor of Trophoblast Research, an Associate Editor of Reproduction and is the past Vice President of the American Society for Reproductive Immunology.
+Larry joined our Medical Committee in 2007 and was appointed Co-Deputy Chair of the Medical Committee in 2021 and was appointed to our Board in December 2022.
+He became Chair of the Medical Committee in 2025.

 Professor Larry Chamley

-Dr Vanessa Selak is a Public Health Physician and Head of the Department of Epidemiology and Biostatistics at the University of Auckland.
+Vanessa Selak is a Public Health Medicine Specialist and Associate Professor in the Section of Epidemiology and Biostatistics at the University of Auckland.
 Vanessa has 20 years’ experience working in hospital-based clinical, funding, planning and quality roles.
-Dr Selak leads a postgraduate programme in Digital Health and provides postgraduate training in health data analytics and quality improvement.
-Her research uses routinely collected electronic data to support clinical service improvement, primarily within the field of cardiology.
-Vanessa was appointed as Co-Deputy Chair of our Medical Committee in December 2022 and we were delighted to have Vanessa join our Board at the same time.
+She co-leads the University of Auckland’s Health Data Platform, and her teaching and research are focused on the use routinely collected data to support improvement in health care quality and outcomes.
+Vanessa was appointed as Co-Deputy Chair of our Medical Committee in December 2022, and we were delighted to have Vanessa join our Board at the same time.

-Co-Deputy Chair of the AMRF Medical Committee, MBChB (Otago), MPH (Auckland), FAFPHM, FNZCPHM, PhD (Auckland)
+Co-Deputy Chair of the AMRF Medical Committee, MBChB (Otago), MPH (Auckland), PhD (Auckland), FNZCPHM

 Dr Doug Campbell is a specialist anaesthetist with a subspecialty interest in neuroscience and a neuroanaesthesia.
 He graduated from University of Southampton in United Kingdom in 1990 and emigrated permanently to New Zealand in 1998.
 He is director of Anaesthesia and Perioperative Medicine Research at Auckland City Hospital, a member of the Executive of the Australia and New Zealand College of Anaesthetists Clinical Trial Network, and is currently Senior Clinical Research Fellow for the Neurological Foundation of New Zealand.
 His research interests include depth of anaesthesia and clinical outcomes (mortality, delirium and cognitive outcomes), surgical epidemiology including risk prediction (NZRISK) and is Principal Investigator of MASTERSTROKE, a RCT looking at induced hypertension and stroke outcomes.
 He is involved with numerous collaborative trials, but particularly with ANZCA, and the University Departments of Physiology and Neurology.